 Releasing the Shackle

 Users can release the shackle on an NXT by inserting their SentriCard into the lockbox and waiting for the CODE light to display.
 They will then enter their PIN, followed by the ENT key.
 Once the READY light turns on, the user must press the FUNC key and the 1 key, followed by the ENT key.
 The user will then need to hold the lock box while pressing the shackle into the lock box until the lock box emits five triple beeps.
 Once the READY light comes on, the user can pull the shackle out of the lock box.

 Users can assign a lockbox to a new listing by first removing it from its current location, which will clear its internal settings.
 They must then insert their SentriCard into the lock box and enter their PIN, followed by the ENT key.
 The next step is to assign a new listing address to the lock box by pressing the FUNC key and the 2 key, followed by either the agent’s MSL number or the numeric portion of the new address.
 Once this information has been entered, the user must renew the SentriCard with a SentriCard Reader, which will provide the SentriLock Server with the new lockbox information and listing address.

 Each type of lock box has a different way to open it, especially those with proprietary designs.
+Agents must know how to unlock realtor lock box no matter the manufacturer.
 Supra and SentriLock boxes have distinct methods of operation.
 Showing Pro synchronizes with Supra and SentriLock lock boxes to automate the showing feedback process.
 Sign up today for a free 14-day trial of this software.